09 Early years practice policy

 level which reflects their stage of comprehension.

-having a SEN will receive the right level of support and encouragement with their learning and development as early as possible.
+will receive the right level of support and encouragement with their learning and development as early as possible.

 Involving the child